ericlindsey/automate-gmtsar/README.md

 tar file, and keep only the file 'dem.grd'.
 The rest can be discarded.
-Upload this to komodo (eg. using scp) and place it with a descriptive enclosing folder name (don't change the file name) under /home/data/INSAR\_processing/dems.
+Upload this to komodo (eg. using scp) and place it with a descriptive enclosing folder name (don't change the file name) under /home/data/INSAR_processing/dems.

 Notes:

-- Be sure to select 'SRTM1'
+- Be sure to select 'SRTM1' for the highest resolution.

 - Maximum size is 4x4 degrees.
 If you need a larger area, first download several regions and then use 'grdblend' or 'grdpaste' to combine them.
 The downloaded zip file contains a script that provides an example of how to do this.

-**3. Combining the frames: using cat\_s1.py**
+**2. Combining the frames: using cat_s1.py**

 Now that you have downloaded the data from ASF, you may notice several images have been downloaded for each date, in different directories beginning with F (e.g. F585, F590).
 The reason is that our search polygon might have extended across several image "frames" that ESA uses to break up the data into manageable file sizes along an orbit, and the download script will automatically get both images.

 Unfortunately, the early Sentinel-1 data (before 2017) had no consistent frame boundary, so for our long-term processing, to get a consistent image size we have to separate the individual 'bursts' (sub-frames) and then generate our own self-consistent "frame" for InSAR processing.
-This is done using cat\_s1.py, which invokes the GMTSAR command create\_frame\_tops.csh.
+This is done using cat\_s1.py, which invokes the GMTSAR command create_frame_tops.csh.

 You can copy the script 'run_cat_s1.sh' to your working directory and edit it as needed.
 The important things to set: